centre-for-educational-technology/rada2/README.md

 ## Development

-**NB!
-Please note that non-production branch does not have the built assets provided**

 ### Working with compiled assets

-Working with JS and SASS requires [Node.js](https://nodejs.org) and [Gulp](http://gulpjs.com/) for compilation, generation and management purposes.
+Working with JS and SASS requires [Node.js](https://nodejs.org) and [Webpack](https://webpack.js.org/) for compilation, generation and management purposes.
-More information could be found on [Laravel Elixir](https://laravel.com/docs/5.3/elixir) documentation pages.
+More information could be found on [Laravel Mix](https://laravel.com/docs/6.x/mix) documentation pages.

-Tasks should run well enough with Node.js versions 6 and 8 (tested to run well enough with both versions).
+Tasks should run well enough with Node.js versions 10 and 12 (tested to run well enough with both versions).
 Other versions might be having certain compatibility issues.

-If all the dependencies are installed, then one would only need to run one of the tasks:
+If all the dependencies are installed (`npm install`), then one would only need to run one of the tasks:

- - `gulp` would run all tasks
- - `gulp --production` would run  all tasks and enforce minification and uglification
+ - `npm run dev` would build assets for development purposes
+ - `npm run prod` would build assets for use in production
- - `gulp watch` would run the tasks and keep watching for changes (CTRL + C to cancel the task in terminal)
+ - `npm run watch` would build assets for development and keep watching for changes (CTRL + C to cancel the task in terminal)
- - Same could be achieved by running `npm run prod` and `npm run dev`
+ - Look at `package.json` file for more details

 ### Merging into production